Linnaeus GardenThe Linnaeus Garden

-At the Linnaeus Garden, visitors can experience a peaceful realm away from the hustle and bustle of Uppsala city centre.
+At The Linnaeus Garden, you can experience a peaceful realm away from the hustle and bustle of the city centre.
 Founded in 1655 by Swedish scientist Olof Rudbeck the elder, the garden was later restored by Carl Linnaeus and Carl Harleman in 1745.
-Around 1,300 plant species can be found throughout Linnaeus Garden - all originally cultivated and arranged by Linnaeus himself.
-The Linnaeus Museum, located within the garden, is also worth a visit.
-Linnaeus Garden opens its doors from May to September.
+Around 1,300 plant species can be found throughout the grounds, all originally cultivated and arranged by Linnaeus himself.
+The Museum located within the grounds is also worth a visit.

-The Botanical Garden of which Linnaeus is part of is also home to Uppsala's only rainforest, located in the garden's Tropical Greenhouse.
-There, visitors are treated to a vibrant collection of exotic flora, including banana trees and coffee bushes.
-Also fascinating is the Orangery, a grand 18th-century house filled with various cacti, and fig and olive trees.
-Entry to the park and Orangery is free, but visitors must pay to enter the Tropical Greenhouse.
+This botanical gem is also home to the city’s only rainforest, located in the garden's tropical greenhouse, where you’ll be treated to a vibrant collection of exotic flora, including banana trees and coffee bushes.
+Also fascinating, is the Orangery, a grand 18th-century house filled with various cacti, fig and olive trees.
+Entry to the park and Orangery is free on some days, but you must pay to enter the tropical greenhouse.

-Visitors to the Botanical Garden can also tour Hammarby, Linnaeus' former summer home and one of Sweden's most pristine 18th-century estates.
+If you are interested in plant life can also tour Hammarby, Linnaeus' former summer home and one of Sweden's most pristine 18th